wernerd/ZRTPCPP/README.md

 	cd build
 	cmake ..
 	make

+The CMakeLists.txt supports several options.
+If you don't specify any options then `cmake` generates the build that supports GNU ccRTP library and it uses the standalone cryptographic modules, thus no it's not necessary to install an cryptographic library on the system.
+Optionally you may configure ZRTP to use _sqlite3_ instead of a simple file to store the ZRTP cache data.
+For example

+    cmake -DSQLITE=true ..

+creates the build files that use _sqlite3_.

+Please have a look at the `CMakeLists.txt` for other options.

 Running cmake in a separate `build` directory is the preferred way.
 Cmake and the following `make` generate all files in or below the build directory.
 Thus the base directory and the source directories are not polluted with `*.o`,